TryCatch-SoftwareFactory/TryCatch/README.md

 [TBD]

 ## Contributions
 If you want to contribute to this project just create a pull request.
 But only pull requests which are matching the code style of this library will be accepted.
 Before creating a pull request please have a look at the library to get an overview of the required style.
+Please, refer to our document about the [contributing](CONTRIBUTING.md)

 ## Code of conduct
-Please, refer to our document about the [code of conduct](CODE-OF-CONDUCT.md)
+Please, refer to our document about the [code of conduct](CODE_OF_CONDUCT.md)

+## Security Policy
+Please, refer to our document about the [security policy](SECURITY.md)

+## Support
+Please, refer to our document about the [support policy](SUPPORT.md)

 ## License
 MIT License